Hewlett-Packard-ESS/docker-mongo/README.md

 ```

 ## ReplicaSets
-Simple replica set support is in place, the following compose file gives you an example, the dodgy IP stuff is just working around the circular dependencies issue with docker at the moment which is on the radar to be resolved.
+Simple replica sets are suported out of the box with a couple of environment variables.
+The example below will create a replica set on your host.
+Notice that i'm binding to different ports, this is a winky way of getting around the circular dependencies issue in docker at the moment (we can't link containers to eachother), so instead for the purposes of this example I've bound each mongo instance to 0.0.0.0 on a different port and then I'm interacting via the docker interface, rather than the /etc/host entry which gets created with links.

 __NOTE__: It's important to note that the "master" as defined in the config below by the `replMembers` environment variable will not complete it's boot until it's sucessfully added all members to the set.
 It will continually retry until it has done so.

 ReplicaSets are only built the first time round when things aren't initiated, after that - it's on you.
 ```
 mongodb1:
-  hostname: 'mongodb1'
   image: hpess/mongodb
+  restart: 'always'
   environment:
-    - DEBUG=true
-    - noprealloc=true
-    - smallfiles=true
     - replSet=rs1
+    - fqdn=172.17.42.1
     - replMembers=172.17.42.1:27018,172.17.42.1:27019
   ports:
-    - "172.17.42.1:27017:27017"
+    - "27017:27017"
     - "28017:28017"

 mongodb2:
-  hostname: 'mongodb2'
   image: hpess/mongodb
+  restart: 'always'
   environment:
-    - DEBUG=true
-    - noprealloc=true
-    - smallfiles=true
     - replSet=rs1
   ports:
-    - "172.17.42.1:27018:27017"
-  links:
-    - "mongodb1:mongodb1"
+    - "27018:27017"

 mongodb3:
-  hostname: 'mongodb3'
   image: hpess/mongodb
+  restart: 'always'
   environment:
-    - DEBUG=true
-    - noprealloc=true
-    - smallfiles=true
     - replSet=rs1
   ports:
-    - "172.17.42.1:27019:27017"
-  links:
-    - "mongodb1:mongodb1"
+    - "27019:27017"
 ```

 ## License